manuel-rabade/manuel-rabade/README.md

 🛠️ I'm currently working on

 - [Homelab](https://github.com/manuel-rabade/homelab) is a configuration guide for my personal infraestructure.
+- [Dotfiles](https://github.com/manuel-rabade/home-dotfiles) because home is where my dotfiles are.

 💾 Projects of the past that still shine